 - (1) Every death is to be treated as suspicious until otherwise determined. - (2) Immediately on receipt of a reportable death, the investigating member should proceed to the place where the deceased person is and take charge of it and the scene.
-A 'Report of Death For the Coroner' form must be completed in full and is to be delivered to the coroner's associate as soon as possible (including electronically), and in any event, prior to the commencement of the coroner's associate's office hours, the morning following the death. - (3) In every instance where a child is the subject of a reportable death a Child Safety Occurrence is to be created in Atlas for the information of Child Safety Services. - (4) If the death occurs outside of business hours, the Child Safety Emergency Service of Child Safety Services should also be contacted by phone to report the death.
-The After Hours Officer will check the legal status of the child, and check for any other related children if relevant.
-The After Hours Officer will initiate any necessary action. - (5) If the reportable death of a child occurs during business hours and the investigating member, or their supervisor, consider there might be a need for Child Safety Services to respond that day, they should phone Child Safety Services as well as creating a report on Atlas. - (6) In the event of a violent, suspicious or unnatural death, the relevant divisional inspector, supervision inspector and coroner's associate should be notified by the investigating officer or member delegated that task as soon as practicable (but in any case before leaving the scene of the incident). - (7) The investigating member should also ensure the coroner's associate is notified of every reportable death as soon as practicable after Tasmania Police becomes aware of the death, regardless of the time of day or day of the week concerned. - (8) After-hours, the divisional or supervision inspector in consultation with the detective inspector (if applicable) and on-call coroner's associate will decide whether the coroner and the state pathologist are to be contacted. - (9) Where there are any suspicious circumstances relating to the death or where suicide or murder is suspected, the duty member at the scene should request immediate attendance of the Criminal Investigation Branch and Forensic Services.
+A 'Report of Death For the Coroner' form must be completed in full and is to be delivered to the coroner's associate as soon as possible (including electronically), and in any event, prior to the commencement of the coroner's associate's office hours, the morning following the death. - (3) In the event of a violent, suspicious or unnatural death, the relevant divisional inspector, supervision inspector and coroner's associate should be notified by the investigating officer or member delegated that task as soon as practicable (but in any case before leaving the scene of the incident). - (4) The investigating member should also ensure the coroner's associate is notified of every reportable death as soon as practicable after Tasmania Police becomes aware of the death, regardless of the time of day or day of the week concerned.

+- (5) After-hours, the divisional or supervision inspector in consultation with the detective inspector (if applicable) and on-call coroner's associate will decide whether the coroner and the state pathologist are to be contacted. - (6) Where there are any suspicious circumstances relating to the death or where suicide or murder is suspected, the duty member at the scene should request immediate attendance of the Criminal Investigation Branch and Forensic Services.
 The member is to secure and preserve the scene until attendance by such members.
-EXEMPT PER SECTION 30(1)(c) - (10)In any case in which death appears to be associated with a fire, Forensic Services is to be tasked to attend and conduct a crime scene examination which will be independent of any fire cause examination undertaken by the Tasmania Fire Service. - (11)Drug Investigation Services or Criminal Investigation Branch personnel will attend and assess all cases of suspected drug overdose or which are otherwise drug related.

-- (12)Before removal of the deceased person from the place where it is found, members are to ensure that a full and proper search of the deceased person and the location is undertaken.
-Exhibits are to be preserved for the Coronial Investigation. - (13)A careful note should be made of the condition and position of the deceased person and surroundings, and of all injuries, instruments, articles, marks and other things on the deceased person or in the vicinity, which may have any bearing on the cause and circumstances of death. - (14) The movement of the deceased immediately prior to death, the state of health of the deceased prior to death, and any relevant conversations by the deceased at the time of or prior to death should be ascertained and recorded in the 'Report of Death for the Coroner'. - (15)No person, other than a member concerned with the investigation, a medical practitioner or an ambulance officer should be permitted to approach the deceased or to interfere in any way with any article of clothing, weapon or other thing upon or near the deceased. - (16)If an inquiry is made, or information is provided, to a police officer concerning an investigation into a death, and the police officer has no first-hand knowledge of the investigation, the inquiry or information shall be immediately referred to the coroner's associate or the member in charge of the investigation.
+[EXEMPT PER S.30(1)(c) OF RTI ACT]. - (7) In any case in which death appears to be associated with a fire, Forensic Services is to be tasked to attend and conduct a crime scene examination which will be independent of any fire cause examination undertaken by the Tasmania Fire Service. - (8) Drug Investigation Services or Criminal Investigation Branch personnel will attend and assess all cases of suspected drug overdose or which are otherwise drug related. - (9) [EXEMPT PER S.30(1)(c) OF RTI ACT] - (10) [EXEMPT PER S.30(1)(c) OF RTI ACT] - (11) [EXEMPT PER S.30(1)(c) OF RTI ACT] - (12) No person, other than a member concerned with the investigation, a medical practitioner or an ambulance officer should be permitted to approach the deceased or to interfere in any way with any article of clothing, weapon or other thing upon or near the deceased. - (13) If an inquiry is made, or information is provided, to a police officer concerning an investigation into a death, and the police officer has no first-hand knowledge of the investigation, the inquiry or information shall be immediately referred to the coroner's associate or the member in charge of the investigation.